Looking for the elusive unicorn of totally natural, 100% plastic-free, and biodegradable clothing? I’ve found some options!

 Even natural dyeing is not totally safe for the environment though, with some processes using heavy metals, however Sustain only uses safe and non-toxic dyes and mordants.

 I also really appreciate how transparent, genuine, and dedicated founder Kat is about sustainability.
-When I messaged her to check if all components can be composted she mentioned that everything is fine to compost except for the labels – even though they use soy ink she is not 100% sure there are no additives so to be safe the labels should just be cut off.
+I messaged her to check if all components can be composted and she mentioned that everything is fine to compost except for the labels – even though they use soy ink she is not 100% sure there are no additives so to be safe the labels should just be cut off.

 Learn more about Sustain and how they use natural dyes in this post!